Shaniko-- a desert secret

 At the south end of town, one looks out over infinite dry hills and valleys.
 Seven miles to the south of Shaniko lies the tiny village of Antelope, in its fertile valley along Antelope Creek.
 A major story in Oregon's recent history took place at Antelope.
 It's a drama presaging Homeland Security and 911 terrorism.

-A note to those unfamilar with Oregon-- Rajneeshpuram was located to the east and south of Portland, Oregon's largest city.
+A note to those unfamilar with Oregon-- Rajneeshpuram was located far to the east and south of Portland, Oregon..
 It was a long day's drive to get there---about 180 miles.
+You'll have to pass over or around the mighty Cascade Mountains, which during the winter months can be difficult due to blizzards and icy roads.
+Rajneeshpuram was REMOTE, with a Capital "R."

 See Wheeler County Ghost Town